best biceps workout

 STRONGEST CONTRACTION AT THE BEGINNING: incline dumbbell curl

-You’ll see that across the entire Perfect Biceps Workout, I’ve chosen exercises that direct tension to the biceps in the beginning, middle, and the end of the biceps’ range of motion.
+You’ll see that across the entire biceps workout for mass, I’ve chosen exercises that direct tension and muscle activation to the biceps in the beginning, middle, and the end of the biceps’ partial range of motion.

-In structuring the Perfect Biceps Workout, I wanted to be sure we took into account all three muscle groups, all three biceps functions and the three areas of the strength curve to ensure that the workout is truly comprehensive.
+In structuring this biceps workout for mass, I wanted to be sure we took into account all three muscle groups, all three biceps functions and the three areas of the strength curve to ensure that the workout routine is truly comprehensive.

-Because the biceps are a hinge joint, there is some limitation on which exercises we can do in our training session.
+Because the biceps are attached to a hinge joint, there is some limitation on which exercises we can do in our training session.

 Everything is pretty much going to look like curl variants!